chamyao/backtester_summer2021/README.md

 Public repository for our independently designed/written summer 2021 backtester project, a package that can be used to backtest market trading strategies.
 Commodity_cointegration is a example implementation of a pair-trading strategy using symbols selected through Engle-Granger cointegration tests.
 Design notes attached.
 **Authors: Cham Yao, Matt Malitz, Thomas Clark.**

+**TO RUN EXAMPLE:**
+run main.py from /commodity_cointegration in a venv, running from an IDE (ie. Pycharm) will suffice.

 **Backtester Package Use Overview:**
   - import backtester.py from the backtester_package directory
   - input price history by providing the file path to directory containing ticker histories (.csv), fucntion: backtester.import_price_history *history directories can be generated from Yahoo Finance by using download_directory function in utilities.py (parameters: file path for .csv containing ticker symbols, start date, end date)